Dionysus in 69: Critical reception and influence

 Dionysus in 69 was widely considered to be Schechner's seminal work.
 It is often looked to as the piece that broke ground on the movement of happenings in American theater and performance art.
 Jill Dolan, of Princeton University, says of Schechner's work on Dionysus: "Schechner [made environmental staging] famous, in which the audience is interspersed with the actors, in a way that refuses the conventional separation between spectators and performers."
 The production also gained something of a cult following, with audiences who returned to see (or participate in) the show again and again.
 This was so much the case that when, during a performance in which the audience held a revolt of sorts and several students "rescued" the actor playing Pentheus, removing him from the performance over the objections of other cast members.
 Schechner then asked the audience for a volunteer to replace the actor playing Pentheus in order to complete the performance, and a spectator who had been many times before and was familiar with the piece volunteered to fill in the role.
 Although wrought with controversy, The New York Times called Dionysus in 69 "a production of extraordinary grace and power".

+Film

+Dionysus in '69 is a 1970 American film directed by Brian De Palma, Robert Fiore and Bruce Rubin that documents the theatrical performance.
+It was entered into the 20th Berlin International Film Festival.

+Production

+The film merges the final two performances of the play, from June and July 1969, the final one having been staged with more lighting, for better recording quality.
+In contrast to the previous non-recorded performances, actors are not fully naked during central scenes so as to ensure distribution to movie theaters.
+The film makes use of split screen to show both actors and audience involvement in parallel.

+Home media

+Dionysus in '69 was included by Radiance Films as an extra on their Ultra HD Blu-ray release of De Palma’s other 1970 film Hi, Mom! that was released on May 19, 2026.